coreruleset/documentation/content/development/crs_toolchain.md

 go install github.com/coreruleset/crs-toolchain@latest
 ```

-Provided that you have the Go binaries on your, you can now run the toolchain from anywhere with
+Provided that you have the Go binaries on your machine, you can now run the toolchain from anywhere with

 ```bash
 crs-toolchain